DMChernowitz/StochasticScheduler/readme.md

 A policy is simply a permutation of the task indices.
 I.e. for tasks (0,1,2), a policy could be [2,0,1].
 Executing it means always starting the first idle task in the list that is allowed by the constraints.
 If no task is allowed, we wait until an active one finishes, then return to the policy.
 It is clear that there are n! policies for n tasks, though in execution they might not all be unique, due to constraints.

 They are also 'blind', not taking into account the history of the project.
-This is where the next section comes in.
+This is where the [next subsection](#contingent-stochastic-dynamic-programming) comes in.

 ### Contingent Stochastic Dynamic Programming